The name Slatte is part of the ancient legacy of the Anglo-Saxon

 Distinguished members of the family include William Sclater (1575-1626), rector of Pitminster, the second son of Anthony Sclater, of ancient Northumbrian descent, who is said to have held the benefice of Leighton Buzzard in Bedfordshire

 for fifty years, and to have died in 1620, aged 100.

-William Sclater (d.
-1717?), was...
-Another 95 words (7 lines of text) are included under the topic Early Slatte Notables in all our PDF Extended History products and printed products wherever possible.
+, the only son of William Sclater, rector of St. Peter-le-Poer, and grandson of William Sclater...
+Another 73 words (5 lines of text) are included under the topic Early Slatte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Slatte family to Ireland

 Some of the Slatte family moved to Ireland